 Select from two membership tracks:

-Take the Lead (provider and teacher support) — Evidence-based education, research, and resources to support planning and preparation for teaching, coaching, and consulting.
-Pricing starts at $19/month with an annual commitment.
-Installment pay and shorter-duration memberships are available at slightly higher monthly rates.
+Providers and Teachers — Access evidence-based education, research, and resources to support your planning and preparation for teaching, coaching, and consulting.
+Pricing starts at $19/month (annual pay) or $23/month (installment pay).

-Associate (customizable content for trainers, consultants, educators) — Provider membership plus customizable content and lifelong, royalty-free distribution rights for trainings, courses, workshops, series, presentations, and consultations.
-Scaled pricing and a flexible credit system give you complete freedom to select exactly what you need from more than 500 subjects.
-Pricing as low as $400 for content and lifelong distribution rights.
+Associates: Trainers, Consultants, Educators — Includes all Provider benefits plus customizable content and lifetime, royalty-free rights to distribute materials for trainings, courses, workshops, series, presentations, and consultations.
+Flexible credit-based pricing lets you select exactly what you need from 500+ subjects.
+Pricing starts at $400 for content and lifetime distribution rights.

 Thanks for your research and its useful curation.